-RBI stuns by pausing rate cuts, projects growth at seven-year low
+RBI stuns with rate cut pause, projects growth at more than decade low

 “For credit flow we’ve been taking various measures from the RBI end and if more measures are needed we will take them, but demand side measures will be part of the government’s action plan,” said Das.
 “What measures the government will take on the demand side, I can’t spell out.
 It’s the prerogative of the government to decide that.”

-Bond markets reacted negatively with the benchmark 10-year bond yield spiking sharply to 6.57% versus the pre-policy level of 6.47%, while the partially convertible rupee currency INR=D4 was trading at 71.52 per dollar, having eased slightly from 71.50 before the decision.
+Bond markets reacted negatively with the benchmark 10-year bond yield spiking sharply to 6.57% versus the pre-policy level of 6.47%, while the partially convertible rupee currency was trading at 71.52 per dollar, having eased slightly from 71.50 before the decision.

 Equity markets initially reacted negatively, but pared losses and were up slightly in afternoon trading.